From a simple idea to a thriving community

 Watching the Detroit Lions lose another game, Mr Deuel thought it was time to begin the dream of Rockford Pickleball.
 He sat down and started to create the first post and introduce Rockford and West Michigan to Rockford Pickleball.
 He had no idea that this little idea would grow so fast.

 After putting out a post for volunteers and contacting them, the first meeting was scheduled.
 We talked about a vision for the club and what we all wanted.
 The main goal was to promote the game, increase healthy lifestyles, and build courts in the Rockford area.
-We elected officers in that first meeting.
-This group is the heartbeat to the club and what drives us to the finish line.

 The first two fundraisers took place to kick-off 2022.
 We did an indoor ladder league that was played at the high school.
 Community Education was helpful with this and it was a huge success.